 Chocolate Chip Cookie in a Skillet!
 This super easy and decadent cookie recipe is a showstopper.
 Perfect for a party.

 Sweet mother of chocolate, what was I thinking?
 I’m writing this post while nursing a major sugar hangover, but it was worth every delicious bite of that giant chocolate chip cookie.
 As one who doesn’t eat a lot of sweets, it was so unlike me to have more than a bite or two of that skillet cookie.
 However, when something tastes as decadent and naughty as this did, and it was a Saturday, well, let’s just say, I let loose.
 And then, I drank a boat load of water and ran a few miles so my body wouldn’t go into shock.
-A few more glasses of water and a big bowl of this, and I’ll be as good as new.

 So, let’s dish on this chocolate chip skillet cookie.
 What motivated me to make a proverbial cookie cake, smother it with vanilla cashew ice cream, and then drizzle with more chocolate?
 I needed a break from creating savory BBQ recipes for the cookbook.
 Next to making Southern BBQ and grilling veggies, baking is my jam.
 Maybe because baking is something that I do for others.
 When I create a good BBQ recipe, it’s for me as much as it is for my family and friends, but cakes, cookies, and pies, those are solely created for the people whom I love the most, including my readers.